samee99/samee99.github.io/blog/blogs/Neo.md

 *January 2025*

-The possibility of creating production-grade AI agentic workflows increases with the release of each new reasoning model along with improvements in the models’ ability to call tools.
-Work traditionally performed by humans can now start to get offloaded to these AI agents.
+The possibility of creating production-grade **agentic workflows**—AI-driven processes that can proactively perform tasks with minimal human intervention—continues to grow with each new reasoning model and improvements in these models’ ability to call tools.

 In this sense, the Software 2.0 era, where the computer effectively writes the code and executes the task is closing in.
 This also means that the Software as a Service era, where the software assisted the human agent, will slowly get augmented and replaced by the Service as Software era.
 In the Service as Software era, the AI agent(s), with access to tools, will try to achieve a high-level, abstract goal traditionally left to humans.
 This represents a major disruption in how humans have viewed their relationship with computers.
 AI agents with access to capital can allocate resources to hire human labor or to rent compute (e.g. GPUs) to execute tasks.